"My unmatched perspicacity, coupled with my sheer indefatigability, combine to make me a feared opponent in any realm of human endeavor."

 Most people's first exposure to Andrew Tate wasn't a viral clip.
 It was Big Brother UK.

 He entered Series 17 in June 2016 and lasted six days.
-On Day 5 he won a public vote and was moved into the main house.
 On Day 7 he was removed after The Sun published a video showing him hitting a woman with a belt.
 Tate posted now-deleted videos claiming the footage was edited and consensual: "They cut all the laughing."
-Channel 5 said his "position as a housemate had become untenable."
-Vice later reported that producers were also informed by Hertfordshire Police that Tate was under investigation for rape — two women who worked as his webcam models had filed complaints in 2015.
+Vice later reported that producers had also been informed by Hertfordshire Police that Tate was under investigation for rape — two women who worked as his webcam models had filed complaints in 2015.
 That investigation closed in 2019 with no charges.

-The Big Brother incident established the pattern that would define his career: provocative behavior, public exposure, controversy, removal, and a narrative that the system was against him.
-It was also the first public collision between the character and the consequences.
+The pattern was already set: provocative behavior, public exposure, controversy, removal, and a narrative that the system was against him.

 For a Type 8, this is almost ideal.
 The whole world became his opponent.
 Every ban proved his thesis: the system fears strong men.
 The more they attacked, the more his followers believed he was over the target.